sumukh221b/PanOrbit-Assignment/README.md

 ## Completed the given task (FrontEnd Assignment).

-### Note: I tried my best to meet the requirements and looking forward for the positive feedback

 ## Landing page has a set of users account list in a card

 On selecting an account, user directed to the profile page